Seagate/cortx/doc/Preboarding_and_Onboarding.rst

    .. image:: images/DNS.PNG

-5. Enter the NTP server address in the text box and select the NTP time zone offset from the drop-down menu.
+#.
+Enter the NTP server address in the text box and select the NTP time zone offset from the drop-down menu.
 Then, click **Continue**.
    Multiple entries must be separated by comma.

    - If you don't know your NTP server, ntp-b.nist.gov will usually work.

    .. image:: images/NTP.PNG

-6. Configure the email notifications by selecting the **Email** checkbox, and providing the relevant information.
-After configuring, click **Continue**.
+#.
+Optional: If you want to receive email notifications, select the **Subscribe to email notifications** checkbox.
+The **Notification settings: Email** page is displayed.

+   #.
+Fill in the fields appropriately.

+   #.
+After filling information in all the fields, click **Send test mail**.
+If configured correctly, you should receive a test mail from CORTX.

+   #.
+Click **Apply**.
+The process of configuring emails is completed.

    .. image:: images/Email.PNG

-7. Click **Continue** after reviewing the summary.
-A dialog box is displayed indicating the success of the onboarding the process.
+#.
+Click **Continue** after reviewing the summary.
+A dialog box is displayed indicating the success of the onboarding process.

-8. Click **Go to dashboard**.
+#.
+Click **Go to dashboard**.
 CORTX is now ready for use.

    .. image:: images/DB.PNG